 If you are going on your holidays driving your lease car, you are advised to bear in mind a number of local road traffic rules and customs.
 For a run-down of the rules that specifically apply in any given country that differ from the usual arrangements in Belgium, please log on to: www.touring.be or www.vab.be/europa.

 Your lease contract already includes travel assistance for all problems that occur when using your car in Belgium and abroad.
 Cases not related to the use of your lease car are not covered.

-Our partner Touring enables you to take out supplementary coverage to give you and your passengers full protection.
-For further information, please contact Touring Assistance directly.
+Our partner VAB enables you to take out supplementary coverage to give you and your passengers full protection.
+For further information, please contact VAB directly.